 Don’t Talk to Strangers

 Many of us while growing up were told to stay away from strangers.
-This was meant to instil fear in us, as our parents, understandably, didn’t trust us enough to acknowledge a deceiving behaviour towards us.
+This was meant to instill fear in us, as our parents, understandably, didn’t trust us enough to acknowledge a deceiving behavior towards us.
 What happens then?
-In many ways, this advice breaks the very fabric of socialisation.
+In many ways, this advice breaks the very fabric of socialization.
 The beauty of life lies in connecting with other people.
-Kids who grow up in homes where they are not allowed to socialise with certain people will at one point try to engage with such people in the future — it’s the forbidden fruit principle.
+Kids who grow up in homes where they are not allowed to socialize with certain people will at one point try to engage with such people in the future — it’s the forbidden fruit principle.

 Rather than trying to shield children from certain people or relationships, be a parent and teach them to make wise decisions in real life.
-Teach them how to vet people and choose friends and relationships that are healthy other than instil in them a general fear of strangers.
+Teach them how to get people and choose friends and relationships that are healthy other than instilling in them a general fear of strangers.
 Such an approach will yield much more positive results in the long run.